How Much Will It Cost to Get a U.S. Green Card?

 Important caution: When we discuss government application fees, we're referring to those paid to U.S. immigration authorities at the time you file a petition or application.
 You should never pay a fee to simply obtain copies of immigration forms, which are free online at the USCIS website, www.uscis.gov.
 Don't be taken in by websites that attempt to sell you immigration forms.

-U.S. Government Fee to File the Initial Visa Petition on Behalf of the Immigrant
+U.S. Government Fee to File Initial Visa Petition on Behalf of an Immigrant

-One fee obligation faced by immigrants in most every green card category is for the first first form that needs to be filed by a person or employer in the U.S., called a petition.
+One fee obligation faced by immigrants in most every green card category is for the first form that must be filed by a person or employer in the U.S., called a petition.
 Its purpose is to establish the would-be immigrant's basic eligibility, for example a family relationship or an offer of employment.

-By the way, USCIS raises its fees fairly regularly, and had proposed to do so later in 2023, so to find the latest for the various immigration forms, go to www.uscis.gov/forms.
+USCIS raises its fees fairly regularly.
+To find the latest amounts for the various immigration forms, go to its Filing Fees page or to www.uscis.gov/forms.

-If it's any comfort, the visa petition is in most cases submitted not by the immigrant, but by the U.S. petitioner.
+If it's any comfort, the visa petition is in most cases submitted not by the immigrant, but rather by the U.S. petitioner.
 So, technically speaking, that person or employer will pay the fee, not the immigrant.
-But the petition is just the beginning of the process.
+But the visa petition is just the beginning of the process and associated costs.

 As mentioned, the application fee amounts after the initial petition is approved depend on various factors, most notably whether you're adjusting status or going through consular processing.

-The primary form for adjusting status is USCIS Form I-485, the fee for which is $1,140 in early 2023 (minus $85 for people who don't need biometrics, that is, fingerprinting, and with downward adjustments for children filing with their parents).
+The primary form for adjusting status is USCIS Form I-485, the fee for which is in most cases $1,440 as of April 1, 2024 (with downward adjustments for children filing with their parents).
 In general, adjusting status tends to be more expensive than consular processing.

 And if you need to have documents translated into English by a professional, expect to pay $200 or more.
-(It is possible to have translations done by a non-professional, such as a friend or family member, but make sure that person is truly qualified.)
+(It is possible to have translations done by a non-professional, such as a friend or family member, but given the high stakes, do make sure that person is truly qualified.)

 Travel Expenses for Immigration-Related Appointments

-Don't forget to add in potentially hundreds of dollars in travel expenses, particularly if you live far away from the U.S. consulate or USCIS office where you'll need to attend your visa or green card interview.
+Don't forget to add in potentially many hundreds of dollars in plane fares or other transportation, hotels, and other travel expenses, particularly if you live far from the U.S. consulate or USCIS office where you'll need to attend your visa or green card interview.
 (These are usually in major cities in the United States and abroad.)

 Fees for Legal Help

-You might wish to have a lawyer assist you with completing all of the paperwork and helping you make decisions, for example between adjusting status and consular processing.
-(That assumes you have a choice; however, many people have no option other than consular processing.)
+You might wish to have a lawyer assist you with completing all of the paperwork and helping you make decisions, for example in choosing between adjusting status and consular processing.
+(That assumes you have a choice; of course; many people have no option other than consular processing.)

 The lawyer, too, will charge a fee, most often a flat fee of several thousand dollars, though some charge on an hourly basis.
 It's often money well spent, give that the stakes are high and you could waste a lot of your own time dealing with a difficult government bureaucracy.
 See Is an Immigration Lawyer Worth the Cost?.